PSAppDeployToolkit/PSAppDeployToolkit/docs/Show-ADTInstallationWelcome.md

 ```

 ### -BlockExecution
-Option to prevent the user from launching processes/applications, specified in -CloseApps, during the installation.
+Option to prevent the user from launching processes/applications, specified in -CloseProcesses, during the installation.

 ```yaml
 Type: SwitchParameter